Blueberry & Spinach Juice

 Green juices have been popular for some time now, and rightly so.
 They pack a serious nutrient punch and are packed full of antioxidants.
-But if you are short of the crinkly stuff or have a bare fridge, what is the most cost effective and easy to find green veg that you should be reaching for when making your juice?
+People often associate kale when thinking of green juice but a much more cost effective vegetable that is just as good for your insides is spinach.

 There are SO many benefits to adding spinach to your juice.
 Not only does its vibrant colour make you feel instantly healthier, but it’s packed with vitamins and minerals necessary for your body to function optimally.
 Adding spinach to your favourite juice recipe definitely is a smart and affordable choice (and is one that can easily be grown at home, too).

 When you actually look at its nutritional profile, spinach is hard to pass up.
 Its array of vitamins, minerals and antioxidants help to maintain regular body functions and keep you looking vibrant.
 It only takes a handful or two in your juicer to reap the benefits of this healthiest of leafy greens, and the delicate, sweet flavor is a welcome addition to any juice recipe.